MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 ### 4.1 User permission requirement

-#### Option 1: clipboard-read permission required
+#### 4.1.1 Option A: clipboard-read permission required
-Since clipboard is a privacy sensitive data, we should protect the access to clipboard change event using a user permission - clipboard-read.
+Since the clipboard contains privacy-sensitive data, we should protect access to the clipboard change event using a user permission - clipboard-read.
 The web author should ensure that the site has the permission before it starts listening to this event.
-We should consider logging a warning message in case the web author starts listening to clipboardchange without acquiring the permissions since web developers might miss taking the permissions flow into their user experience.
+We should consider logging a warning message if the web author starts listening to clipboardchange without acquiring the permissions since web developers might miss integrating the permissions flow into their user experience.

 ##### Pros:
 1. More defensive approach, guards against potential misuse of clipboard change event
+2. Ensures user consent before accessing clipboard data.

 ##### Cons:
 1. Not a clear user flow for requesting permissions.
 2. Additional complexity for both implementation and web authors.

-#### Option 2: No permission required
+#### 4.1.2 Option B: No permission required
-Since there is no data being sent as part of clipboardchange event, it can be argued that we don't need any permission to simply know when clipboard contents got changed.
-This will simply user flow as they don't need to explicitly ask for permissions before listening to the event.
+Since no data is being sent as part of the clipboardchange event, it can be argued that we don't need any permission to simply know when clipboard contents change.
+This will simplify the user flow as they don't need to explicitly ask for permissions before listening to the event.

 ##### Pros:
 1. Simpler implementation and user experience

 ##### Cons:
-1. Open to privacy attacks which simply
+1. Open to privacy attacks which simply monitor clipboard changes without user consent.
+2. May violate privacy regulations in certain jurisdictions.

 ### 4.2 Page focus requirement
 As per the current spec, we should not fire "clipboardchange" event when a page is not is focus.
 This is in-line with the current behavior where async clipboard API is not accessible unless the given page is in focus.
-However, a web-author would be interested to know if the clipboard got changed when the page regains focus.
-Hence, for the duration when a page was out of focus, if the browser recorded any clipboard change activity, then upon regaining focus to that page, we fire a single clipboard change event.
-Since this is a collapsible event, we need to fire a single event incase there were multiple clipboard change events recorded when the page was out of focus.
+We do fire the event when a page regains focus. (incase the clipboard contents changed meanwhile)

 #### Option 1: Page required to be in focus to receive event